zpaq/zpaq/readme.txt

 File          Ver.
 License          Description
 -----------   ----  -------          -----------
-zpaq.exe      6.60  GPL v3           Archiver, 32 bit Windows.
+zpaq.exe      7.00   GPL v3           Archiver, 32 bit Windows.
-zpaq64.exe    6.60  GPL v3           Archiver, 64 bit Windows.
+zpaq64.exe    7.00   GPL v3           Archiver, 64 bit Windows.
-zpaq.cpp      6.60  GPL v3           zpaq source code.
+zpaq.cpp      7.00   GPL v3           zpaq source code.
-zpaq.pod      6.60  GPL v3           zpaq documentation and man source.
+zpaq.pod      7.00   GPL v3           zpaq documentation and man source.
-libzpaq.h     6.51  Public Domain    libzpaq API documentation and header. libzpaq.cpp   6.52  Public Domain    libzpaq API source code.
+libzpaq.h     7.00   Public Domain    libzpaq API documentation and header. libzpaq.cpp   7.00   MIT and Public   libzpaq API source code.
 Makefile             Public Domain    To compile in Linux: make

 All versions of this software can be found at http://mattmahoney.net/dc/zpaq.html
 Please report bugs to Matt Mahoney at mattmahoneyfl@gmail.com

-zpaq is (C) 2011-2014, Dell Inc., written by Matt Mahoney.
+zpaq is (C) 2011-2015, Dell Inc., written by Matt Mahoney.
 Licensed under GPL v3. http://www.gnu.org/copyleft/gpl.html
 zpaq is a journaling archiver for compression and incremental backups.

-libzpaq is public domain, written by Matt Mahoney.
+Most of libzpaq is public domain, written by Matt Mahoney.
 It is an API in C++ providing streaming compression and decompression services in the ZPAQ format.
 It has some encryption functions (SHA1, SHA256, AES encryption, and Scrypt).
 See libzpaq.h for documentation.

-Code from divsufsort.c is embedded in zpaq.cpp. divsufsort.c is (C) 2003-2008 Yuta Mori, MIT license (see source code).
+Code from divsufsort.c is embedded in libzpaq.cpp. divsufsort.c is (C) 2003-2008 Yuta Mori, MIT license (see source code).
 It is also available from libdivsufsort-lite 2.0 from http://code.google.com/p/libdivsufsort/